Persantin (Dipyridamole)

 How It Works

-Persantin increases blood flow to the heart by causing the blood-supplying arteries to widen, allowing doctors to assess heart function more effectively.
+Persantin increases blood flow to the heart by widening the blood-supplying arteries.

 How to Take Persantin